zio/.github/profile/README.md

 ZIO has a growing ecosystem of libraries and tools for building next-generation reactive applications on JVM, Scala.js, and Scala Native.
 Here is the overview of its ecosystem:

 1. Official ZIO libraries are hosted in the [ZIO organization](https://github.com/zio/) on Github and maintained by core contributors to ZIO.
+We have a [quick overview](http://zio.dev/ecosystem/officials/) for these libraries on the ZIO website.

 2. There is also a growing ecosystem of community-maintained libraries outside the ZIO organization.
 These are [listed](https://zio.dev/ecosystem/community/) on the ecosystem section of the ZIO website.

 ## Ecosystem Tracker